Vyral/base-template/_posts/2018-09-28-3-reasons-to-list-your-home-this-fall.md

 {% include youtube.html %}

-Should you list your home in the fall?
 Today I want to give you three reasons you should list your home this fall instead of waiting until next spring.

 **1. Less competition.** Since all of your neighbors are thinking that they will wait until the spring to list, doing so now will give you more leverage.
 You will also have a larger pool of buyers to choose from at this time of year.